rendrjs/rendrjs.github.io/_fetcher/fetch.md

 }
 ```

-This `fetchSpec` will get two models, the User and Character models, and one collection, the StarWarsCharacters collection.
+This `fetchSpec` will get two models (the User and Character models) and one collection (the StarWarsCharacters collection).

-Extra options to pass a `fetchSpec`:
+Extra options to pass to a `fetchSpec`:

 - *needsFetch* - Allows you to force a fetch request
 - *ensureKeys* - Ensures any stored data has all the required data, if not an API request will be made

 The `callback` function will be called with an `error` and `results` from the fetch.
-The `error` argument will contain any errors when fetching data.
-The `results` argument is an object of results from the API requests.
-Each key is defined in the `fetchSpec` where the value is the response from the API.
-For an example of what a callback function might look like, check out the [Contoller](/controller) documentation.
+For an example callback function, check out the [Controller](/controller) documentation.

 `options` *optional* Allows you to set caching information.
-The defaults for the options differ from client and server.
-By default API responses are not written or read from the cache on the server, but both are true on the client.
+The defaults differ between client and server:  by default API responses are not written or read from the cache on the server, but both are true on the client.

 Example `options`: